echip-from-elab/echip-from-elab.github.io/_posts/2021-03-24-starting-the-adventure.md

 description: "Midlife career change: a disaster or an opportunity?"
 ---

-State Space Model (SSM)-based machine learning architectures have recently gained significant attention for processing sequential data.
-For a long time, Transformer models dominated sequence modeling due to their powerful capabilities.
-However, as model scales continuously expand, the Transformers' inherent quadratic complexity leads to significant computational resource and energy consumption overhead, which has become a bottleneck for their further development.
+The field of machine learning has seen a recent surge of interest in **State Space Model (SSM)**-based architectures for handling sequential data.
+For an extended period, **Transformer models** were the de facto standard in sequence modeling, lauded for their powerful representational abilities.
+However, the continuous expansion of model scales has highlighted a critical limitation: the Transformers' inherent quadratic complexity.
+This characteristic translates directly into considerable computational resource and energy consumption overhead, which has become a significant bottleneck for their continued development and deployment.

-Against this backdrop, Mamba, a recently introduced sequence-to-sequence SSM architecture, demonstrates superior capabilities beyond existing model frameworks.
-It achieves comparable accuracy to Transformer models on various tasks while significantly improving computational efficiency, substantially reducing training and inference costs.
+Amidst these challenges, **Mamba**, a newly introduced sequence-to-sequence SSM architecture, has demonstrated exceptional capabilities, surpassing existing model frameworks.
+It not only achieves comparable accuracy to Transformer models on diverse tasks but also offers a substantial leap in computational efficiency, leading to significant reductions in training and inference costs.

 ![complexity](.\assets\img\posts\20210324\complexity_table.png)
 <center>Computation Complexity: D is the number of states and L is the sequence length.</center>

-Benifits from the high computation intensity and the sequential modeling ablity, the mamba family has been employed widely in multiple applications from the light-weight detection  tasks to LLMs.
-Recently, the mamba-transformer based hybrid LLM model has been lanched by Alab21, which combine the abilities of the attention mechinism from transformer model and the SSM sequencing modelling from MAMBA.
-However, while Mamba has made algorithmic breakthroughs, fully unleashing its potential and making it widely applicable requires hardware acceleration.
-Recently, the research team led by Prof. Umit Yusuf Ogras and Assistant Prof. Ahkilesh Jasiwal has designed the fisrt ASIC targered MAMBA-Chiplet with the accelerator for SSM in sequencing model processing.
-Differnet from the traditional accelertors design for transformer block and CNN, a dedicated pipeline design for hidden state updating and serial scanning is implemented.
-Meanwhile, to process the non-linear activation function and exponents calculation from the MAMBA block, a hardware frinedly approximation optimizaiton method is proposed for addressing the computation and area overhead.
-The main contributions in this works foucs on:
+Leveraging their high computational intensity and robust sequential modeling capabilities, the Mamba family of architectures has found widespread application, ranging from lightweight detection tasks to large language models (LLMs).
+Recently, Alab21 launched a Mamba-Transformer-based hybrid LLM model, which strategically combines the attention mechanism of the Transformer with the SSM sequential modeling of Mamba.

+However, despite Mamba's algorithmic breakthroughs, fully realizing its potential and ensuring broad applicability demands dedicated hardware acceleration.
+In this context, the research team led by Prof. Umit Yusuf Ogras and Assistant Prof. Akhilesh Jaiswal has developed the first ASIC-targeted Mamba-Chiplet, incorporating an accelerator specifically designed for SSM in sequence model processing.
+Diverging from traditional accelerator designs for Transformer blocks and CNNs, this work implements a dedicated pipeline for hidden state updating and serial scanning.
+Furthermore, to efficiently process the non-linear activation functions and exponent calculations inherent to the Mamba block, a hardware-friendly approximation optimization method is proposed to address associated computational and area overheads.

+The main contributions of this work are focused on:

-- a scale-aware quantization for the SSM layer coupled with general 8-bit quantization for the other layers, aiming to achieve a more balanced quantization strategy.
-Unlike
+- A scale-aware quantization strategy for the SSM layer, coupled with general 8-bit quantization for other layers, aiming to achieve a more balanced quantization approach.
+- The design of a heterogeneous Mamba accelerator integrated with a RISC-V based MCU controller and a compute-in-memory (CIM) block, intended for a chiplet-based, scale-up high-performance computing architecture.
-- the existing two studies, we compare eMamba against CNN and ViT implementations and present hardware measurements on GF 22 nm.
+- A comparative analysis of the Mamba sequential block against CNN and Vision Transformer (ViT) implementations, presenting hardware measurements obtained on GF 22 nm technology.

 ![echip-V2](.\assets\img\posts\20210324\mamba_arch.svg)
 <center>The designed architecture for MAMBA block.</center>{: .img-responsive width="700" height="400"}

-Compared with the similar modelling capacity of transfomer and CNN, a higher energy efficiency and lower area overhead is observed.
-For a deticated pipeline design, the complex dataflow and the scanning mechanism is realized and verified in frountend simulation.
-Aiming for a fully ASIC target verfication and implementation, the designed accelerator has completed the first tapeout process in early May in GF 22nm technology node.
-The core design dimensions are 0.5913 mm × 0.5917 mm.
-Our eMamba implementation operates at 100MHz frequency with 0.8 V supply voltage, consuming a total power of 13.49mW.
+When compared to **Transformer** and **CNN models** with similar modeling capacity, the proposed design exhibits **higher energy efficiency** and **lower area overhead**.
+A dedicated pipeline design implements the complex dataflow and scanning mechanism, which has been verified through front-end simulation.
+To achieve full ASIC verification and implementation, the designed accelerator successfully completed its first tape-out process in early May using the **GF 22nm technology node**.
+The core design measures **0.5913 mm × 0.5917 mm**.
+Our eMamba implementation operates at **100MHz** with a **0.8V** supply voltage, consuming a total power of **13.49mW**.
 ![echip-V2](.\assets\img\posts\20210324\layout.png){: .img-responsive width="300" height="300"}
 <center>Layout of the e-chip-V1. </center>

- At the same time, to pave the way for the chiplet design for the  scale-up roadmap in the next tapeout for heterogeneous NoC, which will lanch in November this year.
-A self-designed RISC-V core with a compute-in-memory coprocessor for the instructions processing and tokein embedding is verfied as the seperated module.
-For a efficient high performance solution for mamba-transformer hybrid model, a scale-out  accelerator NoC is on the way.
+In parallel, laying the groundwork for a chiplet design within a scale-up roadmap that includes heterogeneous Network-on-Chip (NoC) for an upcoming tape-out in November, a proprietary RISC-V core with an integrated compute-in-memory coprocessor—responsible for instruction processing and token embedding—has been independently verified as a standalone module.
+To enable a truly efficient, high-performance solution for the Mamba-Transformer hybrid model, a scale-out accelerator NoC is actively being pursued.

 ![echip-V2](.\assets\img\posts\20210324\echip_v2.svg)
 <center>The conception design of e-chip-V2.</center>